michaelcheny/Healthy_Recipes_Gem/README.md

 TODO: Write usage instructions here

+`cd` into the main folder of `Healthy_Recipes`

+`bin/healthy_recipes` to start the application.

+Follow the prompts on screen to navigate within the application.

+Enter `Q or q` anytime to quit.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.